What does it take to be a successful restaurant cook at a luxury hotel?

 Nothing ruins the dining experience quite like bland or overly salty food.

-Trust us, if you can’t season the food properly and in a balanced manner, the restaurant will be flooded with poor reviews from unhappy customers.
+Trust us, if you can’t season the food properly and in a balanced manner, the restaurant will be flooded with poor feedbacks from unhappy customers.

 And you definitely don’t want to be the one responsible for that, right?